nblmc/geoservices-docs/atlas-processing/guide.md

 20. If, for some reason, they did not export correctly, it is possible to export them by navigating back into the **GDAL Georeferencer** window and selecting **File → Save GCP points as ...**

+21. Open the new geoTIFF in a photo editing software, preferably Photoshop.
+You only need to do this for the first plate in every atlas, to ensure bit depth of archival scans is correct.
+If it opens normally, proceed georeferencing the rest of the plates.
+If the geotiff will not open, you will need to run script convert-16-to-8-bit-tiffs.sh before proceeding.

+22. In the QGIS georeferencer, select **File → Reset Georeferencer**

-21. Repeat this process with all plates in the atlases
+23. Repeat this process with all plates in the atlases

-22. Complete and submit an imagery quality control checklist. *LMEC uses peer-editing to ensure data has been created and processed at a high-quality*
+24. Complete and submit an imagery quality control checklist. *LMEC uses peer-editing to ensure data has been created and processed at a high-quality*